signalvine/scala-style-guide/README.md

       = impl(id)
   ```

-- For classes whose header doesn't fit in a single line, indent parameters 2 spaces,
+#### :warning: For classes whose header doesn't fit in a single line, indent parameters 3 spaces,
   put the extend on the next line with 2 space indent, and add a blank line after class header.
   ```scala
   sealed case class Foo(a: String, b: String)